 Install the Inlet Box and Transfer Switch

 Place the transfer switch against the wall on either the left or right side of the main distribution panel as planned.
 Level the transfer switch with a torpedo level and drill pilot holes for the screws.
-Screw the transfer switch to the wall.
+Screw the manual transfer switch to the wall.
 Caulk is not required indoors.

 Run PVC conduit between the inlet box and the transfer switch.
 Connect the conduit to the inlet box and transfer switch with watertight connectors.
 Each length of conduit comes with a bell shaped end for easy connections, or you can make connections using PVC conduit connectors.